Ilyas-DL/JaVelo-Bike-Routing-App/README.md

 # JaVelo 🚴‍♂️🗺️
 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-This repository shares the project JaVelo part of Porject Oriented Programming course "CS-108" at EPFL, Bachelor course in team of 2.
+This repository shares the project JaVelo part of Project Oriented Programming course "CS-108" at EPFL, Bachelor course in team of 2.

 ## Overview
 **JaVelo** is a robust desktop application designed to compute and visualize optimal bicycle routes across Switzerland.
 Developed as part of the rigorous EPFL CS-108 curriculum, this project features an interactive map, dynamic routing algorithms, and real-time elevation profile generation.
 It handles complex data parsing (OpenStreetMap), spatial coordinate projections, and graph-based pathfinding to deliver a seamless user experience.